jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Connections

 Every individual `Connection` between two `Enterprises` would be registered in the `Connection` table with the `Connection` settings stored with it.
 Each `Connection` has an associated `ConnectionType` that indicates what type of integration it is.
-Note that some `Connections` might not be between `Enterprises` but involve only one `Enterprise`. `Connections` do not have to be complete messaging implementations.
+Note that some `Connections` might not be *between* `Enterprises`, but involve only *one* `Enterprise`. `Connections` do not have to be complete messaging implementations.
 Sometimes they are simply database connection settings or even the path of a network folder.

 ### KeyMappings